 4. React and respond

 Not responding to someone is probably one of the most disrespectful things you can do.
-You might not intentionally ignore someone, but by not responding you are sending a message that they are not important.
+You might not intentionally ignore someone, but by not responding, you are sending a message that they are not important.

 5. Treasure time

-Don’t make someone wait, and never be late for meetings or appointments.
-Make sure that you include a clear meeting objective when scheduling the meeting and only invite people who can contribute to the discussion. Â It shows respect if it is clear that you’ve put thought into what needs to be discussed and who should be involved, with the added benefit of a more productive meeting.
+Don’t make someone wait, and always be on time for meetings and appointments.
+Ensure that you include a clear meeting objective when scheduling the meeting and only invite individuals who can contribute to the discussion.
+It shows respect if it is clear that you’ve put thought into what needs to be discussed and who should be involved, with the added benefit of a more productive meeting.

 More is the opposite of better when it comes to meetings.

-Finally, don’t interrupt people unnecessarily when it is obvious that they are in the middle of something. Â Make sure that what you are about to say adds value to both parties and wait for an opportunity that wouldn’t disrupt the person’s thinking or activity.
+Finally, refrain from interrupting people unnecessarily when it is clear that they are in the midst of something.
+Ensure that what you are about to say adds value to both parties, and wait for an opportunity that won’t disrupt the person’s thinking or activity.

 Conclusion

-Respect means that you value the other person and deem them to be important. Â Respecting someone can be as simple as being present and listening to what they have to say, being on time for meetings, and saying thank you.
+Respect means valuing the other person and considering them important.
+Respecting someone can be as simple as being present and listening to what they have to say, being on time for meetings, and expressing gratitude with a simple ‘thank you’.

-You will notice that nowhere does a show of respect mean always saying yes.
-Saying yes when you mean no is far from being respectful and causes resentment. Â Strong relationships are built on trust, Â respect, and honesty.
+You will notice that a show of respect does not always mean saying yes.
+Saying yes when you mean no is far from being respectful and causes resentment.
+Strong relationships are built on trust, respect, and honesty.

-- About the Author
+• About the Author

-- Latest Posts
+• Latest Posts

 With more than 20 years experience in the software development industry, Kate specializes in helping teams get unstuck, communicate better and ultimately be more productive.
 She believes in efficiency through fun implementing lean, agile and playful design as tools for process improvement and organizational change.
 Her goal is to create more happy, healthy and whole workplaces where each person thrives and productivity soars.